tapjs/tapjs/docs/cli/index.md

                          Setting to 0 allows tests to run forever.

   -T --no-timeout        Do not time out tests.
 Equivalent to --timeout=0.

+  --files=<files>        Alternative way to specify test set rather than using
+                         positional arguments.
+Supported as an option so that test file arguments can be specified in .taprc and package.json files.
+                         Can be set multiple times

 Running Parallel Tests: